On the rationality of algebraic monodromy groups of compatible systems: Main theorems

-\begin{remark} There are similarities and differences between the two Metatheorems. \begin{enumerate}[(1)] \item The index set for Metatheorem \ref{meta1} is $\mathcal{P}_{E,f}^{(p)}$ and for Metatheorem \ref{meta2} is $\mathcal{P}_{E,f}$. \item The conditions (a), (b), (c) of the two Metatheorems are identical except for the index sets. \item If we embed $\overline E_\lambda$ into $\C$ for all $\lambda$, then the condition (b) is equivalent to that the $\C$-representation $(\bG_\lambda\to \GL_{n,E_\lambda})\times_{E_\lambda}\C$ is independent of $\lambda$. \item The rigidity condition (c) rigidifies the isomorphisms $f_{\overline E_\lambda}$ in (b) by requiring them to be extensions of an $\overline E$-isomorphism $\bT^{\sp}\times_E \overline E\to \bT\times_E\overline E$ where $\bT^{\sp}$ (resp. $\bT$) is the torus in (b) (resp. (a)). \item An $F$-torus is said to be anisotropic if it does not have non-trivial $F$-character.
-An $E$-torus is said to be anisotropic at a place $\lambda$ of $E$ if it is anisotropic over $E_\lambda$.
-The twisted $E$-torus ${}_\mu\! (\bT^{\sp}/\bC)$ in Metatheorem \ref{meta2}(d) will be defined in $\mathsection\ref{cocycle}$. \item The conclusion of Metatheorem \ref{meta2} is stronger than that of Metatheorem \ref{meta1} as the $E$-torus $\bT$ in the condition (a) can be found in the common $E$-form $\bG$ in Metatheorem \ref{meta2}.
-Moreover, if $E$ has only one real place, then the inner form $\GL_{m,D}$ in Metatheorem \ref{meta2} is equal to $\GL_{n,E}$ by class field theory. \end{enumerate} \end{remark}
+\begin{remark} There are similarities and differences between the two main theorems. \begin{enumerate}[(1)] \item The index set for main theorem \ref{meta1} is $\mathcal{P}_{E,f}^{(p)}$ and for main theorem \ref{meta2} is $\mathcal{P}_{E,f}$. \item Conditions (a), (b), (c) of the two main theorems are identical except for the index sets. \item If we embed $\overline E_\lambda$ into $\C$ for all $\lambda$, then condition (b) is equivalent to asking that the $\C$-representation $(\bG_\lambda\to \GL_{n,E_\lambda})\times_{E_\lambda}\C$ is independent of $\lambda$. \item The rigidity condition (c) rigidifies the isomorphisms $f_{\overline E_\lambda}$ in (b) by requiring them to be extensions of an $\overline E$-isomorphism $\bT^{\sp}\times_E \overline E\to \bT\times_E\overline E$ where $\bT^{\sp}$ (resp. $\bT$) is the torus in (b) (resp. (a)). \item An $F$-torus $\bT$ is said to be anisotropic if it does not have non-trivial $F$-character.
+If $F$ is a number field, $\bT$ is said to be anisotropic at a place $\lambda$ of $F$ if it is anisotropic over $F_\lambda$.
+The twisted $E$-torus ${}_\mu\! (\bT^{\sp}/\bC)$ in main theorem \ref{meta2}(d) will be defined in $\mathsection\ref{cocycle}$. \item The conclusion of main theorem \ref{meta2} is stronger than that of main theorem \ref{meta1} as the $E$-torus $\bT$ in condition (a) can be found in the common $E$-form $\bG$ in main theorem \ref{meta2}.
+Moreover, if $E$ has only one real place, then the inner form $\GL_{m,D}$ in main theorem \ref{meta2} is equal to $\GL_{n,E}$ by class field theory. \end{enumerate} \end{remark}